bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 The girl, Vesper, injected faster than he got any further:
 "Your scroll got stolen by a Krynn, so now they know everything!"

-It would take the Krynn too long to understand the content of it, cause Adrex didn't want the notes to fall into their hands.
+It would take the Kryn too long to understand the content of it, cause Adrex didn't want the notes to fall into their hands.

 "En... crypted..."